TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 * There was not enough variety in the background images.
 A wider set of background images would cause the model to converge more slowly.

 * Except for size, the Time Cover images were not modified in any realistic and general way.
 A more realistic/general approach would include image modifications such as rotation, occlusion/overlap, perspective transformation, and obscuring with fog/mist.
-This simplification makes image prep easier.
-It also reduces training time as the model can converge more quickly on identifying the magazine covers.

-Relaxing the conditions above would create a much more robust and general model; however, it would come at the additional cost of increased data prep time and increased training time.
+Relaxing the narrow conditions above would create a much more robust and general model; however, it would come at the additional cost of increased data prep time and a greatly increased training time.